 - Choice #1: Go back to your old habits.
-Since they made you gain the excess weight to begin with, you’ll regain the 25 pounds you lost and probably more on top of that.
+Since they made you gain the excess weight in the first place, you’ll regain the 25 pounds you lost and likely more.
 As someone once said, “The definition of insanity is doing the same thing, but expecting different results.”

 - Choice #2: Say to yourself “I guess this is going to take longer than I thought,” and celebrate the 25 pounds you did lose.
 Then recommit to giving the process the time it needs to finish.
-You decide to keep working on your dream, confident that one day you will have your better body.
+You decide to keep working on your dream each day, confident that your choices are leading you to become fitter and healthier.

-Just like the lady in the story, realize that time is going to pass anyway.
-You choose how you want your time to pass.
+Just like the lady in the story, you realize that time is going to pass anyway – whether you are pursuing your dreams or not.